Patrick Harlan: Life and career

-Harlan was born in Denver, Colorado, and graduated from Harvard University with a degree in the Comparative Study of Religion.
+Harlan was born in Colorado, and graduated from Harvard University with a degree in the Comparative Study of Religion.
 He first came to Japan on a tour with the Harvard Glee Club in 1993.
 He lived in Fukui and taught at an English conversation school.
-He studied Japanese on his own and passed the highest level of the Japanese Language Proficiency Test after 2 years in the country.
+He studied Japanese on his own, and passed the highest level of the Japanese Language Proficiency Test after 2 years in the country.
 He moved to Tokyo in 1996 to pursue an acting career.

-In 1997, Harlan and Makoto Yoshida formed the comic duo Pakkun Makkun, with Harlan as the boke (funny guy) and Yoshida as the tsukkomi (serious guy).
+In 1997, Harlan and Makoto Yoshida formed the comic duo Pack'n Mack'n, with Harlan as the boke (funny guy) and Yoshida as the tsukkomi (straightman).
 They were the first international pair on the Japanese comedy scene in decades.
 They quickly made a name for themselves, winning the Tokyo FM King of Comedy Tournament and making it to the finals of NHK's Shinjin Engei Taisho both in 1999.
 They were also finalists on NHK's Bakusho Onair Battle in 2000.
-Pakkun Makkun became regular face on Japanese television with a daily corner on the popular afternoon show Just on TBS for five and a half years.
-Pakkun Makkun took their Manzai style to Las Vegas in 2004 and Los Angeles in 2007, performing both times in English with their straight man and funny guy roles reversed.
+Pack'n Mack'n became a regular face on Japanese television, with a daily corner on the popular afternoon show Just on TBS for five and a half years.
+Pack'n Mack'n took their Manzai style to Las Vegas in 2004 and Los Angeles in 2007, performing both times in English with their straight man and funny guy roles reversed.

 In addition to comedy, Harlan works as an actor, DJ, commentator, and TV show host.
-As a solo performer Patrick became well known as the host of NHK's Eigo de Shabera Night, and later the secondary host or "Friday Partner" of Nihon Television's Omoikkiri Ii Terebi with Mino Monta.
+As a solo performer, Patrick became well known as the host of NHK's Eigo de Shabera Night, and later the secondary host or "Friday Partner" of Nihon Television's Omoikkiri Ii Terebi with Mino Monta.
 From 2010 to 2014, Harlan was the main MC of 7Sta Bratch and 7Sta Live on TV Tokyo.
-In the 2010s, Harlan began commenting on news and current events and in 2015 became the moderator of "GAIKOKUJIN KISHAHA MITA (Through Foreign Journalists' Eyes)" a weekly current affairs discussion program on BS-TBS television.
+In the 2010s, Harlan began commenting on news and current events, and in 2015 became the moderator of "GAIKOKUJIN KISHAHA MITA (Through Foreign Journalists' Eyes)", a weekly current affairs discussion program on BS-TBS television.
 He was the anchor of Fuji Television's Hodo Prime Sunday in 2018, and the Wednesday night anchor for Abema Prime from 2015 to 2019.
 Since 2012, he has been an adjunct professor at Tokyo Institute of Technology teaching courses in Communication and Rhetoric and International Relations Theory.

+Harlan was chosen as the most likeable commentator on TV in Japan in a 2017 online survey of 29,147 people, and the commentator with the "best personality" in a 2023 survey of 200 television directors and producers.